 But it is not only fish and beaches that Matosinhos is made of!
 The town also has a rich history and among its main attractions are the Bom Jesus de Matosinhos Church, the Leça do Balio Monastery, and Piscina das Marés, a set of saltwater pools.

-Matosinhos Beach itself is a great place to go for a walk, sunbathe, go swimming, or even surfing.
+Matosinhos Beach itself is a great place to go for a walk, sunbathe, go swimming, or even surf.
 In addition, you can visit the Castelo do Queijo, also known as Forte de São Francisco Xavier, which was built to protect the region from pirate attacks in the 17th century.

 As I mentioned, gastronomy plays an important role in northern Portugal’s culture and the motto is “from the sea straight to the table”.

-Along Rua Heróis de França and parallel cobblestone streets, good restaurants are not lacking and Dom Peixe, Marisqueira dos Pobres and Marisqueira Antiga are well known for serving fresh and local seafood.
+Along Rua Heróis de França and parallel cobblestone streets, good restaurants are not lacking and Dom Peixe, Marisqueira dos Pobres, and Marisqueira Antiga are well known for serving fresh and local seafood.

 Located in the mouth of the Vouga River, the charming Aveiro is a discontinuous territory in northern Portugal.
 Formed by a set of river islands called Ria de Aveiro, the “Venice of Portugal” is characterized by a network of canals lined with colorful gondola-like boats.